Perspective | White people learn about Juneteenth, celebrated by millions of black Americans every year

 Thanks to Trump (ironic, right?), Nike, Best Buy, Target and The Washington Post are finally acknowledging the holiday.

 Our nation’s history is too often glossed over or ignored.
 All of our stories have not been heard.
-And the only way to finally — 155 years after the first try — to become one America is to listen.
+And the only way — 155 years after the first try — to finally become one America is to listen.
 And keep learning.

 Twitter: @petulad